 A denial attack is when the attacker denies an event ever took place.

-In order to efficiently deal with the attacks that can plaque a system, there are four basic elements that information security uses to aid in the generation of sound policy.
+To efficiently deal with the attacks that can plague a system, there are four basic elements that information security uses to aid in the generation of sound policy.
 These primitive elements are not mechanical devices or technical solutions.
-However, understanding these primitives and how they can be used to generate security policies is critical to the successful deployment of the technical and mechanical security devices.
+However, understanding these primitives and how they can generate security policies is critical to successfully deploying technical and mechanical security devices.

-The four information security primitives are: Confidentiality, Integrity, Availability, and Accountability.
-The security primitives can be matched up with the attack types to generate a simple matrix that gives a visual representation of how the primitives can be used to counteract the various attack types.
+The four information security primitives are Confidentiality, Integrity, Availability, and Accountability.
+The security primitives match the attack types to generate a simple matrix that visually represents how the primitives can counteract the various attack types.

-Integrity guarantees the correctness of information and thwarts modification attacks.
-Integrity gives the end users confidence that information is correct, unmodified, and uncorrupted.
-The integrity of files can be ensured in many ways: prevent unauthorized access (see confidentiality), multiple copies of the information, digital signatures, encryption, authentication, and checksums.
+Integrity guarantees the correctness of the information and thwarts modification attacks.
+Integrity gives the end-users confidence that information is correct, unmodified, and uncorrupted.
+The integrity of files is ensured in many ways: prevent unauthorized access (see confidentiality), multiple copies of the information, digital signatures, encryption, authentication, and checksums.

-Availability allows information to be functional to the end user.
+Availability allows information to be functional to the end-user.
 This is done by ensuring the information will be available whenever it is needed.
 Availability counteracts DoS attacks, meaning that systems are always up and the communication channels are always clear.
-There are several methods that can be employed to aid in the availability of information: backups, fail-over systems, as well as disaster recovery plans.
+Several methods are employed to aid in information availability: backups, fail-over systems, and disaster recovery plans.

-3.4.1 Identification and authentication is the accountability method that identifies who is attempting to perform an action, and then verifies the identification process through a combination of: something you know, something you have, or something you are.
+Identification and authentication is the accounting method that identifies who is attempting to act and then verifies the identification process through a combination of something you know, something you have, or something you are.
 Something you know may be a password, a PIN, or a secret answer.
-Something you have may be a badge, a smart card, or a key.
-Something you are typically refers to biometric information such as fingerprints, retina scans, or voice recognition.
+Something you have, maybe a badge, a smart card, or a key.
+You are typically referring to biometric information such as fingerprints, retina scans, or voice recognition.

-3.4.2 Auditing provides a review of historical information.
+Auditing provides a review of historical information.
 This information may be system access logs, network usage information, or file access records.
-As long as the audit records are protected from access and modification, then they provide valuable information to what is happening within the network.
+As long as the audit records are protected from access and modification, they provide valuable information on what is happening within the network.
 These factors ensure that auditing can prevent repudiation attacks.